 This product is safe to use during pregnancy.

 It is unlikely that this product passes into breast milk.
 Consult your doctor before breast-feeding.

-hydrogen peroxide MM Interactions
+hydrogen peroxide mucous membrane Interactions

 If you are using this product under your doctor's direction, your doctor or pharmacist may already be aware of any possible drug interactions and may be monitoring you for them.
 Do not start, stop, or change the dosage of any medicine before checking with your doctor or pharmacist first.

 Keep a list of all your medications with you, and share the list with your doctor and pharmacist.

 This product may be harmful if more than the amount used to rinse is swallowed.
 If swallowing or overdose is suspected, contact a poison control center or emergency room immediately.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.NOTES:

 Keep all regular medical and laboratory appointments.MISSED DOSE: